 - 1. Preparation of some typical nutrient media for collection and isolation of bacteria. - a.
-Nutrient Agar, Endo's Agar, Chapman's Agar, Tergotol-7 Agar and McConkey Agar.

-- 2. Staining and the study of the morphology of the bacteria.
+Nutrient Agar, Endo's Agar, Chapman's Agar, Tergotol-7 Agar and McConkey Agar. - 2.
+Staining and the study of the morphology of the bacteria.

 - a.
 Simple stain

 - b.
 Gram stain (Huker method)

 - c.
 Capsule stain

 - d.
 Acid fast stain (Ziehl- Neelson)

 - e.
 Negative stain (India ink method)

 - 3. Identification of some common pathogenic organisms.

 - 4. Enumeration of bacteria in milk-the reductase test.

 - 5. Evaluation of germicides-Riedel Walker test.

 - 6. Antibiotic sensitivity tests.

-20P4CPHCV - Comprehensive Viva Voce
+21P4CPHCV - Comprehensive Viva Voce

-There will be a comprehensive viva at the end of the programme.
-The viva board consists of two external examiners preferably same as the practical examiners for the respective subject and one internal examiner (Class teacher).
+There will be a comprehensive viva at the end of the programme, which covers questions from all courses in the programme as per the syllabus.

+The viva board consists of three external examiners preferably same as the practical examiners for the respective subject and one internal examiner (Class teacher).

-20P4CPHPJ - Project
+21P4CPHPJ - Project

-Each student should submit a project report for evaluation.
-A minimum of 3 months period shall be given to each student for the project and this may be after the end semester examination of semester 4.
-Students can do their project in the department or any other reputed research institution in and outside the state.
-After completing the project the report should be submitted to the department for internal and external evaluation.
-The external evaluation will be done by the project viva board, which consists of two examiners preferably same as the practical examiners.
+- Each student should submit a project report for evaluation.
+Project work shall be completed by working outside the regular teaching hours. - A minimum of 3 months period shall be given to each student for the project and this may be after the end semester examination of semester 4. - Project work shall be carried out under the supervision of a teacher in the concerned department or an external supervisor. - Students can do their project in the department or any other reputed research institution in and outside the state. - There should be an internal assessment and external assessment for the project work in the ratio 1:3. - After completing the project the report should be submitted to the department for internal and external evaluation. - The external evaluation of the project work consists of valuation of the dissertation (project report) followed by presentation of the work and viva voce. - The external evaluation will be done by the project viva board, which consists of three examiners. - The credit with grade awarded for the program project should be entered in the grade card issued by the college.